Abbaskhurram255/Chatterbox/README.md

 * * *

 *   Has Dark theme
-*   Has speech synthesis
+*   Can speak, and listen Urdu (and sometimes Hindi as well!)
-*   Is interactive
+*   Is interactive, and friendly
-*   Supports speech input (not supported by browsers other than Chrome, and Samsung Internet though)
+*   Supports speech input as mentioned above, not supported by browsers other than Chrome, and Samsung Internet however
 *   Can perform calculations like conversion between kilometers and miles
 *   Reminds users on events like New Year's Eve, New Year's Day, Christmas, and their birthday